 - Rev.A Original release.
-LEDs are too close together, so their pins need to be bent to fit.
+LEDs were too close together, so their pins need to be bent to fit.
 RAM writes had unnecessary Wait states.
 LEDs interfered with RAM writes.
-(Don't use it with a RAM). - Rev.B Fixed RAM writes so they don't have WAIT states.
+(Don't use it with a RAM). - Rev.B Corrected LED spacing.
+Fixed RAM writes so they don't have WAIT states.
 Added slot for clip to hang badge.
-Added jumper J5 to disable LEDs so you can write to an EEPROM at U2 for program development. - The LED display and pushbutton switch are out of stock at thelectronicgoldmine.com.
-There are probably other sources, but I haven't tracked them down yet.
-But you can order replacements directly from me (Lee Hart, leeahart@earthlink.net) - 2.
+Added jumper J5 to disable LEDs so you can write to an EEPROM at U2 for program development. - Rev.C Same as B, but increased spacing on S1 to avoid shorts.
+Added slot for battery holder wires. - 1.
+The LED display and pushbutton switch are out of stock at thelectronicgoldmine.com.
+There may be other sources, but you can order them directly from me; Lee Hart leeahart@earthlink.net - 2.
 The programmed EPROM and PCB are special parts.
-You can also order them directly from me (Lee Hart, leeahart@earthlink.net) - 3.
+Order from Lee Hart leeahart@earthlink.net - 3.
 IC sockets are only supplied for U1 and U2.
 You can socket the others ICs if you like.
 For RAM IC U4, use socket pins so it will fit under U2 (digikey.com ED5037-ND or mouser.com 575-055210).